jhvst/jhvst.github.io/projects/rivi/semantics/main.md

 ## A primer to SPIR-V

 This work attempts to model SPIR-V, which is a single static assignment language for parallel hardware.
-We use SPIR-V because it is supported by the Vulkan graphics and compute API, which is a modern and widely supported API to interact with GPUs regardless of the manufacturer or the underlying operating system.
-In effect, Vulkan and SPIR-V are practical means to execute parallel programs on GPUs in a platform-agnostic way.
+We use SPIR-V because it is heterogenious over GPUs, meaning it works with various GPU manufacturers and operating systems.
+Heteoregenuity also makes SPIR-V a tricky language to target because the language allows varying hardware implementations for its operations.
+Our goal is to simplify the mental burden caused by this variability by employing dependent type systems.

-SPIR-V, the language used by Vulkan, is quite similar to LLVM's intermediate representation but it works like a shader language.
-Shader languages are programmed from the viewpoint of a single thread in a _grid_ of threads, instead of the Von-Neumann style of the whole grid.
-So, suppose that the threads on a GPU create a two-dimensional spreadsheet: the program source code defines the actions taken by each cell of the spreadsheet, instead of describing how to modify spreadsheet as a collection of cells.
-This is most likely a passage from how graphics programming controls single pixels instead of the whole framebuffer.
+SPIR-V is a derivation of LLVM's intermediate representation as a shader language.
+Shader languages are programmed from the viewpoint of a single coordinate in a three dimensional _grid_ of threads.
+Thinking about this in two dimensions first is easier -- the coordinates are cells on a spreadsheet.
+In shader languages the program source code defines the actions taken by each cell of the spreadsheet, instead of the program describing how to modify the spreadsheet as a collection of cells.
+This programming model arguably suits graphics computing better than general-purpose computing, because it is much easier to wrap one's head around to control pixels on a screen rather than spreadsheet cells.
+To elaborate, in a graphical program neighboring pixels often share some inherent context together by the basis of their location on the screen, but with general-purpose programs indicies much more rarely have strong relation to neigboring values in an arrays other dimension.
+By the basis of this, we propose to copy the approach detailed in [TypeSystemsFoMcbrid2022] to use the header and column indices as types for each of the cells.

-General purpose programming from the point of a single cell introduces an inherent structure to programming which is used for communication between different cells.
-One of these properties is a subgroup, which is a subset of active threads capable of executing operations using each other's values without hardware communication overhead.
-Subgroups have a length determined by the hardware, which can be queried using Vulkan API.
+The grid that holds thread coordinates comes in various levels.
+This hierarchical structure provides a single cell various mechanisms to communicate between different cells.
+There also exists a level called _subgroup_ on which cells are able to also operate together.
+Here, a local subset of active threads are capable of executing operations using each other's values without hardware communication overhead.
+This in turn makes subgroups the most performant level of abstraction to do computing on.

+Subgroups have a length determined by the hardware, which can be queried using an API.
 The length is often some power of two.
 Suppose set of subgroups $S$, then a subgroup is a $s \in S$, which is characterized by $\bar{s} \in \{2^n\}$.
 Each cell $c$ in a subgroup has an index within the subgroup: $c^i | i \in 0..\bar{s}$.
 A set of subgroups create a matrix of cells.
 Suppose we have four subgroups with a uniform length of eight.
-We can represent this as a set of a cells in a two-dimensional matrix in which the cells are tuples which determine their location _in the perspective of subgroups_:
+We can represent this as a set of a cells in a two-dimensional matrix in which the cells are tuples which determine their location in the perspective of subgroups:

 ```
   (↕4) ≍⌜ ↕8